louboi/LED-Christmas-Jumper/README.md

 ## Warning!

 **The Led strip may get hot in use.
-Do not wrap tightly or attach to anything that acn be extremely flamable**
+Do not wrap tightly or attach to anything that can be extremely flamable**

 ## Authors